fivetran/dbt_servicenow/DECISIONLOG.md

-## Relationships between user, group, and role tables in ServiceNow
+## Relationships between User, Group, and Role related tables in ServiceNow

 The Users table (`sys_user`) is linked to Roles (`sys_user_role`) through a many-to-many relationship via the `sys_user_has_role` table.
 This intermediary table stores records that connect each User with one or more Roles.
 When a Role is assigned directly to a User, a corresponding entry is created in the `sys_user_has_role` table.
 Conversely, when a Role is removed from a User, the corresponding entry is deleted from the table.